Amid Minnesota Fraud Scandal, Legitimate Autism Centers Face Closure

 ‘Everything Was Flagged’

-Beginning in late December 2025, the state began using a new pre-payment review vendor called Optum, which uses artificial intelligence (AI) “at every step” of its claims and reimbursement processes.
-Minnesota Gov. Tim Walz had announced the contract with the new system in late October 2025.
+In late December, the state began using a new pre-payment review vendor called Optum, which uses artificial intelligence “at every step” of its claims and reimbursement processes.
+Minnesota Gov. Tim Walz announced the contract with the new system in October.

-Neither Walz nor his office could be reached for comment during multiple attempts via emails and phone calls.
+Neither Walz nor his office could be reached for comment.

-Now, she said, Optum is causing the delay of claims with few or unclear explanations in the review process.
+Now, Larson said, Optum is causing delays of claims, with few or unclear explanations in the review process.

 “All of us, for the first round, nobody got anything.
 Everything was flagged.”

-Larson told a House subcommittee hearing on Jan.
+Larson said at a House subcommittee hearing on Jan.
 21 that her center and numerous others in Minnesota are facing collapse after becoming collateral damage from the massive fraud scandal.

 The Holland Center, an autism treatment center for children and adults, in Minnetonka, Minn., on Feb.
 11, 2026.
 Larson said she recently put hundreds of thousands of her own dollars into keeping the center afloat after the state failed to pay any claims for nearly two months, leaving more than $600,000 unpaid.
 (Adam Hester for The Epoch Times)